0xPolygonMiden/miden-base/crates/miden-lib/masm_doc_comment_fmt.md

 ### Inputs

 Inputs block could contain three components: operand stack, advice stack and advice map.
-Description of the each container should be offseted with two spaces relative to the start of the `Inputs` word.
+Description of the each container should be offsetted with two spaces relative to the start of the `Inputs` word.
 Each name of the container should be separated from its value by the colon (e.g. `Operand stack: [value_1]`).

 Operand stack and advice stack should be presented as an array containing some data.

 The lines which exceed 100 symbols should be formatted differently, it could be done in two different ways:

 1. The line should be broken, and the end of the line should be moved to the new line with an offset such that the first symbol of the first element on the second line should be directly above the first symbol of the first element on the first line (see the value of the `FOREIGN_ACCOUNT_ID` in the example in `Formats` section).
 2. The exceeded array should be formatted in a column, forming a Word or some other number of related elements on each line.
-Each new line should be offseted with two spaces relative to the name of the container (see example below).
+Each new line should be offsetted with two spaces relative to the name of the container (see example below).

 Example: